ju-lewis/TypForge/README.md

 Currently, TypForge uses Google's Gemini 2.0 Flash API (because it's essentially free and has near-SOTA performance) - but the `main.rs` file can easily be tweaked to utilise any generative AI API.

+Honestly, I made this because I thought it would be more fun than just using basic pre-made templates, and I was right :)

 ## Using the Tool:

 After finding a job/application that requires a cover letter: